If something goes wrong on your travels, you may need to claim on your travel insurance policy. This step by step guide explains how to go about it.

-Most travel insurance policies will cover you for:
+Most travel insurance policies will cover you for claims relating to:

 You can find out more about what is covered under a travel insurance policy here.

 If you need to make a travel insurance claim, here are the steps you’ll need to follow:

 Report any crime to the local police before you make your claim and note down the incident number.
 You should do this if your wallet or passport has been stolen for example